meds-uet/rv-workshop/README.md

 3. Submit a pull request

 ### License
-This workshop material is provided under the Apache License.
+This workshop material is provided under the Apache License Version 2.0

 ### Contact
 For questions or support: